 For the first time, scientists have detected an asteroid that has entered the Solar System from interstellar space.
-Their data suggest that this rocky and cigar-shaped interstellar asteroid was traveling through space for millions of years before its chance encounter with our star system.
+Their data suggest that this rocky and cigar-shaped interstellar asteroid was traveling through space for millions of years before its chance encounters with our star system.

 According to scientists, the interstellar visitor appeared as a dark reddish, highly elongated rocky or high-metal-content object.
-Scientists dubbed it as Oumuamua, which is up to one-quarter mile (400 meters) long and highly-elongated—perhaps 10 times as long as it is wide.
+Scientists dubbed it as Oumuamua, which is up to a one-quarter mile (400 meters) long and highly-elongated—perhaps 10 times as long as it is wide.

 The shape of this asteroid is quite surprising, but it may definitely provide new clues into how other solar systems formed.

-The circle computations uncovered without question that this body did not begin from inside the Nearby planetary group, similar to every other space rock or comets at any point watched, however rather had originated from interstellar space.
+The circle computations uncovered without question that this body did not begin from inside the Nearby planetary group, similar to every other space rock or comets at any point watched, however, rather had originated from interstellar space.
 Albeit initially named a comet, perceptions from ESO and somewhere else uncovered no indications of cometary action after it passed nearest to the Sun in September 2017.
 The protest was renamed as an interstellar space rock and named 1I/2017 U1 (`Oumuamua).

 Thomas Zurbuchen, associate administrator for NASA’s Science Mission Directorate in Washington said, “For decades we’ve theorized that such interstellar objects are out there, and now – for the first time – we have direct evidence they exist.
 This history-making discovery is opening a new window to study the formation of solar systems beyond our own.”